ddamiani/cosmic-sim/java/README.md

 the externally dependencies which are in the central Maven repository.
 Does mean you needs an Internet connection to build though.
 Ah Maven...

-To build the package simply run (from the cosmic-sim dir):
+To build the package simply run (from the directory containing the *pom.xml* file):

 ```
 mvn package